joshtynjala/actionscript-3.0-developers-guide/display/filtering-display-objects/filtering-display-objects-example-filter-workbench.md

 The work of applying the filter to the display object occurs within the `applyTemporaryFilter()` method.
-First, the controller retrieves a reference to the filter object by calling the filter factory’s `getFilter()` method.
+First, the controller retrieves a reference to the filter object by calling the filter factory's `getFilter()` method.

     var currentFilter:BitmapFilter = _filterFactory.getFilter();